District council (India)

-The Zila Panchayat or District Development Council or Zilla Parishad or District Panchayat is the third tier of the Panchayati Raj system and functions at the district levels in all states.
-A Zila Parishad is an elected local body representing the entire rural area of a district.
-A District Panchayat is headed by a president, (also known as Adhyaksha), who is elected from among its elected members.
-The vice president (Upadhyaksha) assists the president.
-The executive functions are carried out by the chief executive officer or secretary, a senior administrative officer appointed by the state government.
-The Zila parishad acts as the link between the state government and the block-level Block Panchayat.
+The Zila Panchayat, also known as the District Development Council, Zilla Parishad, or District Panchayat, is the district-level tier of the Panchayati Raj system in India.
+It is an elected local government body representing the rural areas of a district, with its composition, powers and functions determined by state legislation.
+It is generally headed by a president or chairperson, elected from among its members, and assisted by a vice-president or deputy chairperson.
+Its administrative functions are carried out by an executive officer or secretary appointed by the state government.
+The Zila Panchayat coordinates rural development functions at the district level and works with the intermediate- and village-level Panchayati Raj institutions.

-The District Panchayat oversees development planning, coordination, and implementation of government schemes across rural areas of the district.

-Zila Parishad are Panchayats at Apex or District Level in Panchayat Raj Institutions, and Gram Panchayat is the base unit at village level in Panchayati Raj Institutions.